 Double-Tiered Cooking/Eating Kitchen Island

-Pros: This type of island is ergonomically correct.
-Optimal counter height for a standing cook is 36 inches.
-Best height for a bar top is 42 inches.
+This type of island is ergonomically correct: the optimal counter height for a standing cook is 36 inches, and the best height for a bar top is 42 inches.
 But the ledge from the cooking surface to the eating surface cuts back on total preparation space.